Kleinian sphere packings, reflection groups, and arithmeticity: Proofs

 \subsection{A remark on reflectivity}

-Here we consider another question in the context of properly integral sphere packings.
+Here we consider another question in the context of properly integral packings.

-In the proof of the Arithmeticity Theorem (see \cite[Theorem 19]{KN}), given an integral orbit of spheres $\mathcal O = S_0 \cdot \Gamma$, and a choice of $n+2$ linearly independent normals to spheres in the orbit, one constructs an arithmetic lattice $\Omega$ which has (a conjugate of) $\Gamma$ as a subgroup; therefore $\Gamma$ is sub--arithmetic, in the terminology of \cite[p.
+In the proof of the Arithmeticity Theorem (see \cite[Theorem 19]{KN}), given an integral orbit of balls $\mathcal O = B_0 \cdot \Gamma$, and a choice of $n+2$ linearly independent normals to spheres bounding the balls in the orbit, one constructs a Lorentzian lattice $L$ and its corresponding arithmetic lattice $O_L(\Z)$, so that $O_L(\Z)$ contains a conjugate of $\Gamma$ as a subgroup; therefore $\Gamma$ is subarithmetic, in the terminology of \cite[p.
 3]{K^2}.

-One may wonder, since $\Gamma$ is generated by reflections, whether $\Omega$ should itself be reflective.
+One may wonder, since $\Gamma$ is generated by reflections, whether the Lorentzian lattice $L$ should itself be reflective.
 Here we record an example which answers this question in the negative.

-Let $P$ be the $4$--dimensional hyperbolic prism described by the Coxeter-Vinberg diagram in Figure \ref{fig:P}.
+Let $P$ be the $4$--dimensional non--compact hyperbolic prism described by the Coxeter--Vinberg diagram in Figure \ref{fig:P}.
 The facet normals of $P$ are